 Weight loss correlated with reduced alcohol intake and was reported by 80% of the patients.

-Why patients reduced their Alcohol intake while on Semaglutide and Tirzepatide (Mounjaro)?
+Why do patients reduce their Alcohol intake while on Semaglutide and Tirzepatide (Mounjaro)?

 Among the 171 participants who reported reduced alcohol intake, we found that most patients simply did not have the urge to drink alcohol.